 The Current Population Survey (CPS) is a monthly survey of households conducted by the Bureau of Census for the Bureau of Labor Statistics.
 It provides a comprehensive body of data on the labor force, employment, unemployment, persons not in the labor force, hours of work, earnings, and other demographic and labor force characteristics.

-//EMPSIT QCT Test 01142022/ Total nonfarm payroll employment rose by 235,000 in August, and the unemployment rate declined
+//EMPSIT QCT PO Test January 30 2023// Total nonfarm payroll employment increased by 223,000 in December, and the